Joanna Krupa On Shamers And Nude Instagram Pics, Silent On Brandi Glanville Suit

 For those who may have missed it, Krupa is looking for $2 million in damages from Brandi Glanville and has been locked in a legal battle with the other former housewife since January 2015.
 The whole thing stems from a 2013 interview that Brandi gave to Andy Cohen on What What Happens Live where she claimed that Joanna Krupa had an affair with former castmate Yolanda Hadid’s ex-husband Mohamed Hadid.

-It was also during that interview that Brandi Glanville claimed that Joanna Krupa had a smelly vagina.
+It was also during the course of that interview that Brandi Glanville claimed that Joanna Krupa had a smelly vagina.
 It seems that the claim about Krupa’s vagina is what did it for her and a little more than a year after the shocking interview, Krupa filed a lawsuit against Glanville over the allegations that she claims are completely untrue.
 It just stinks that she refuses to even comment on the lawsuit or the Real Housewives franchise because, in reality, those things have helped her popularity a lot and continue to drive fans to her nude and semi-nude pictures on Instagram and elsewhere.